 Gruber’s last station in life was Hallein.
 After many strokes of fate (only four of his twelve children reached adulthood), he finally found peace of mind here as organist and choirmaster, and was able to dedicate himself to his great passion, music.
 His former residential house now accommodates a museum featuring Gruber’s life.
 His grave – where singing at Gruber’s grave takes place every 24th of December since 1849 – is also located right next door.

 Get to know SalzburgerLand with its Silent Night stations.
-At the same time, other musicians and world-famous pieces and musicals also have their roots around Salzburg, such as the Sound of Music as well as the city’s most famous son, Wolfgang Amadeus Mozart.
+At the same time, other musicians and world-famous pieces as well as musicals also have their roots around Salzburg, such as the Sound of Music or the city’s most famous son, Wolfgang Amadeus Mozart.